diarimandimby/Faster-Projected-GAN/README.md

 ### Quick Start
 If you want to use the model without installing anything locally, you can also try our [Colab notebook](https://colab.research.google.com/drive/1szFFNKWGomsLt4-95aFGVxg8suv4J7jK).

-## Contributing

-Contributions are welcome!
-If you want to improve this implementation, fix a bug, or add new features, feel free to open an issue or submit a pull request.

 ## Citation
 ```bibtex
 @misc{liu2021fasterstabilizedgantraining,